Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

          ```

       1. Generate the system configuration.
-      > **`NOTE`** ensure you select a reachable NTP pool/server passed in via the `--ntp-pools`/`--ntp-servers` flags, respectively.
-Adding an uncreachable server can cause clock skew as chrony tries to continually reach out to a server it can never reach.
+         > **NOTE:** Make sure to select a reachable NTP pool/server (passed in via the `--ntp-pools`/`--ntp-servers` flags, respectively).
+         > Adding an unreachable server can cause clock skew as `chrony` tries to continually reach out to a server it can never reach.

-      ```bash
-      pit:/var/www/ephemeral/prep/# csi config init

          ```bash
          linux# csi config init